 Measure First Call Resolution rates by dividing the number of calls (or messages, emails, etc.) resolved on the first contact by the total number of calls your business receives.

-- The routing options your business IVR system provides
+The routing options your business Interactive Voice Response (IVR) system provides

-A good First Call Resolution rate is roughly 74%, which is the average FCR for call centers.
-An FCR of 90% or higher is considered excellent, while one that 40% or below is cause for concern and indicates a serious issue with your customer service team, daily call volume, and more.
+A good First Call Resolution rate is roughly 74%, while an FCR of 90% or higher is considered excellent.
+An FCR of 40% of below indicates a serious issue with your customer service team, business processes, and customer self-service tools.

 Top ways to improve your First Call Resolution rates include:

-- Use analytics/metrics to determine which agents are underperforming
+Use analytics/metrics to determine which support agents are underperforming